 At the time of suspension, the Director or designee shall make a reasonable effort to contact the parent/guardian by telephone or in person.
 Whenever a student is suspended, the parent/guardian shall be notified in writing of the suspension and the date of return following suspension.
 This notice shall state the specific offense committed by the student.
-In addition, the notice may also state the date and time when the student may return to school.
 If Charter School officials wish to ask the parent/guardian to confer regarding matters pertinent to the suspension, the notice may request that the parent/guardian respond to such requests without delay.